jrcooper91/PyTorch_CNN/README.md

 **Pothole_Finder** is a custom Object Detection trained on TeslaCam driving footage for detection of stoplights, cars, and potholes.
 This project is in progress.

-**grism_bad_classifier** is an Image Classifer that will identify unusuble grism data.
+**grism_classifier** is an Image Classifer that will identify unusuble grism data and classify morphology of complete emission line extractions.
 This is trained on *Hubble Space Telescope* data from the 3D-HST survey.
 This project is in progress and is a portion of my dissertation work at the University of Kansas.